v3io/flex-fuse/README.md

 This driver allow accessing iguazio data containers as a shared volume storage for Kubernetes.

-the same volume (data container) can be accessed by multiple remote clients (using S3 Object API), application containers or (nuclio) serverless, and be viewed or modified in the iguazio UI (browse container view)
+the same volume (data container) can be accessed by multiple remote clients (using S3 Object API), application containers or (nuclio) serverless functions, and be viewed or modified in the iguazio UI (browse container view)

 the driver (v3vol.py) need to be placed in the Kubelet volume-plugin directory, in default its:

-  /usr/libexec/kubernetes/kubelet-plugins/volume/exec/igz~v3io/
+  `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/igz~v3io/`

 Need to verify it has execution permissions, and Kubelet is started/restarted after placing the driver